joshwertheim/irc/README.md

 Functions right now:

 * @quote *username* "string" <-- the quotes will automatically be appended
+* @rem *username* <-- this will perform a look-up on the dictionary. if a key matching the input username is found, then the value will be printed as *username* said "something here"
 * @quit <-- this will end the service loop if you don't need the bot anymore.

 The bot script now handles a persistive dictionary.
 So when the bot quits, it'll serialize its current dictionary to a JSON file.
 When the script starts, it'll deserialize and load the current dictionary JSON into memory.